ExtremeDramaLlama/ScheduleToCalendar/README.md

 ## Purpose

-This program interacts with the tutor.com scheduling system and is (going to be) used for importing the schedule into Google Calender, and for automatically signing up for hours when they become available.
+This program interacts with the tutor.com scheduling system and is used for importing the schedule into Google Calender, and for automatically signing up for hours when they become available (latter feature under development).

 ## Setup